MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

    Rename the columns to **State Name** and **State Code**.
 Rename the table by entering **StateCodes** in the **Name** box on the **Query Settings** pane.

 Now that you've shaped the StateCodes table the way you want, you'll combine these two tables&mdash;or *queries*&mdash;into one.

->[!IMPORTANT]
->The tables you now have are a result of the queries you applied to the data.
-Such tables are also called *queries*, which is the term we'll use in the following discussion.<!--note from editor: Edit okay?
-I find it very confusing to use the same word for the question and the set of answers to that question, but if that's what we actually do, c'est la vie.
-I think the point needs to be highlighted in something like this Important note. -->

 There are two primary ways of combining queries: *merging* and *appending*: